402 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of endoscopic imaging techniques for ulcerative colitis treatment?
+What prior data suggests that these endoscopic imaging techniques are safe for ulcerative colitis patients?

 RB